-L3310 Liturgical Leadership in the Episcopal Church
+L.3210 Liturgy 3: Liturgical Leadership in the Episcopal Church

 Students will explore the spiritual, theological, and physical aspects of ordained liturgical leadership.
 Through reading, discussion, and various practical exercises, students will work toward developing and being able to articulate a sense of themselves as confident and compassionate presiders over the liturgy.
 Baptism, marriage, healing, and other special rites of the Episcopal Church will also be considered in their Eucharistic and pastoral contexts.
-Staff
+Kittredge

-L4300 Seminar on Liturgical Theology
+L.4201 Seminar on Liturgical Theology

-If theology is the contemplation of the triune God in scripture, then liturgical theology names a liturgical approach to theology: liturgical contemplation and contemplation of liturgy, the relationship of doxology to trinitarian teaching, the liturgical reading of scripture.
+Students will study the field of liturgical theology with an eye to pastoral formation and a foundation in mystagogy.
 We will read scripture, ancient mystagogy and contemporary scholars' work in the field.
 Students will deliver a presentation and a final paper.

 Jennings